xer0xe9/xer0xE9.github.io/_posts/2022-02-11-Netwalker-:-from-Powershell-reflective-loader-to-injected-Dll.md

 ![image](/assets/images/netwalker/resolve_Pis_initial_.png){:class="img-responsive"}

-this routine has multiple similar code blocks but with different hash values, here it can be assumed that it is decrypting APIs from different libraries, let's rename it to <b>resolve_imports</b> and look for its Xrefs which leads to DLL's main <b>DllEntryPoint</b> routine - now it's time to look into it dynamically for our assumptions.
+this routine has multiple similar code blocks but with different hash values, here it can be assumed that it is decrypting APIs from different libraries, let's rename it to <b>resolve_imports</b> and look for its Xrefs which leads to DLL's main <b>DllEntryPoint</b> routine - now it's time to look into it dynamically.

-First routine <b>sub_180001310</b> that's being called in <b>resolve_imports</b> is taking <b>0x84C05E40</b> hash value as parameter, a quick Google search shows it is for <b>"ntdll.dll"</b> which can also be verified with Python
+First routine that is being called by DLL is <b>resolve_imports</b>, which in turn calls <b>sub_180001310</b> routine, it is taking <b>0x84C05E40</b> hash value as parameter, a quick Google search shows it is for <b>"ntdll.dll"</b> which can also be verified with Python

 ![image](/assets/images/netwalker/python_ntdll_crc32.png){:class="img-responsive"}

-this routine returns handle for <b>ntdll.dll</b> library, later it takes another hash value <b>0xA1D45974</b> which is resolved to <b>RtlAllocateHeap</b> APi, it is first called to allocate a block of memory on heap to later store resolved addresses there
+this routine returns handle for <b>ntdll.dll</b> library, later it takes another hash value <b>0xA1D45974</b> which is resolved to <b>RtlAllocateHeap</b> API, it is first called to allocate a block of memory on heap to later store resolved addresses there

 ![image](/assets/images/netwalker/get_ntdll_handle.png){:class="img-responsive"}

-this routine decrypts and resolves serveral APIs from ntdll.dll, kernel32.dll, advapi32.dll, user32.dll, mpr.dll, shell32.dll, netapi32.dll, ole32.dll, oleaut32.dll and psapi.dll libraries, after resolving imports, it continues further to check for stomped MZ header <b>0xDEAD</b> as shown by the loop in figure below
+this routine decrypts and resolves serveral APIs from ntdll.dll, kernel32.dll, advapi32.dll, use32.dll, mpr.dll, shell32.dll, netapi32.dll, ole32.dll, oleaut32.dll and psapi.dll libraries, after resolving imports, it continues to check for stomped MZ header <b>0xDEAD</b> by first copying header value <b>DEAD</b> in eax, setting up rbx with a certain address and later subtracting 0x400 from rbx in each iteration as shown by the loop in figure below

 ![image](/assets/images/netwalker/stomped_MZ_header.png){:class="img-responsive"}

-and then continues further to fix <b>MZ</b> header in memory and read image's resources
+if <b>0xDEAD</b> header value is intact (making sure DLL is being run injected in explorer.exe), it continues further to fix <b>MZ</b> header in memory and read image's resources - otherwise it'll throw <b>ACCESS_VIOLATION</b> exception

 ![image](/assets/images/netwalker/loadresource.png){:class="img-responsive"}